Cohabitation: South Africa

 In South Africa, the 2011 census revealed that of South Africans aged 20 or older, 43.7% had never been married, 36.7% were married at the time of the census, 11.0% were living together like married partners.
 Civil marriages fell by 22,5% between 2011 and 2019 and declined by a further 31,1% in 2020.

+In popular culture

+One example of how cohabitation is referenced in popular culture is in the 1978 novel Prudence by British author Jilly Cooper, where it is used as an example of where American language used to describe relationships - in this case "permanent commitment" - and is mocked in popular culture.